 aspect in flat areas with slope=0.
 We instead calculate the

-orientation as the number of degree from north, increasing
+orientation as the number of degrees from north, increasing

-- The length of main channel: is the length
+- The length of the main channel: is the length

 of the longest succession of segments that connect a source to the